Our Christmas dispatch and delivery schedule is here

 • when needles are in short supply (and they often are) pairs or groups of injectors may have a hit, flush or clean and re-use.
 Syringes that disable when they have been discharged are much more likely to be used to administer partial loads between 2 or more people.
 This carries a much greater risk of viral transmission;

-• although a cause of community distress, discarded sharps are not a public health issue (there has been no recorded case of infection from discarded injecting equipment)
+• although a cause of community distress, discarded sharps are not a public health issue (there has been no recorded case of infection from discarded injecting equipment) many of these devices can be disabled prior to use, a process that often increases risk of bacterial infection and or tissue damage;

-• where the device cannot be (or is not) disabled, some have a very powerful spring that rapidly pulls the needle back into the barrel - this can cause serious tissue damage and (with some types) splatter the area with droplets of blood/drug mixture;
+• where the device cannot be (or is not) disabled, some have a very powerful spring that rapidly pulls the needle back into the barrel - this can cause serious tissue damage and (with some types), splatter the area with droplets of blood/drug mixture;

-• even in cases where they they cannot be reused or shared, they cannot reduce injecting or the need for injecting equipment; and, crucially,
+• even in cases where they cannot be reused or shared, they cannot reduce injecting or the need for injecting equipment; and, crucially,

 • for the same additional investment much greater public health gains could be had by increasing the quantities the injecting equipment currently supplied, rather than spending money on technologies that are likely to increase public and individual health risk.